 Step 2.
 Launch it and choose the SCSI hard drive to scan, then click "Scan".

 Step 3.
 Choose the files you would like to recover from the recoverable lists and click "Recover".
+You can preview the file content in the right panel.

 Step 4.
 Select a safe destination folder (not the original drive) to save the recovered files.